IsaiahR180/IsaiahR180.github.io/index.md

 # Isaiah Ramirez's Portfolio

-I am a computer engineering major at CSUF and plan on graduating in 2028.
+Hello, I am a computer engineering major at CSUF and plan on graduating in 2028.
 Fun fact: I like dinosaurs.

 ## Favorite CPSC 120L Labs